 Traditionally, the most common way to enhance the size of the breast is through the insertion of breast implants.
-Recently, there are procedures that can increase the size of the breast without the use of implants; examples of these include fat grafting and the use of a device called BRAVA.
+Recently, there are procedures that can increase the size of the breast without the use of implants such as fat grafting.

 There are pros and cons to each of these procedures and Dr. Sian will discuss these with you during your initial consultation to help you arrive at a treatment plan that will best achieve your desired result.

 What is breast implant surgery and how is it done?

 Insertion of breast implants is still the most commonly used technique for breast augmentation.
 The implants used can either be saline or silicone gel filled implants and these are placed either above or below the pectoralis major (chest) muscle.
 A saline implant is a silicone shell filled with sterile salt water.
 Silicone gel implants are filled with an elastic gel.
 Silicone gel implants are available only to women who are 22 years or older.

 Breast implants do not last forever and may rupture in the future, thus, necessitating removal or replacement.

 Breast implants can be inserted through incisions under the breast (inframammary fold), around the areola (periareolar), or through the armpit (transaxillary).
 The type of implant used, the placement of incision and the size of the implant are influenced by individual physical characteristics and the patient’s preference.
 These factors will be evaluated during your initial consultation and the information gathered will be used in choosing the optimal implant size and style for you.